darrenjw/metagenomics/TaxaAbundance.md

 # Introduction to taxa abundance data in R

 * Using standard tools for processing sequencing data derived from metagenomic samples (such as the [QIIME](http://qiime.org/) pipeline), it is possible to summarise taxonomic diversity in terms of the taxa present in the samples together with counts representing relative species abundance
+* Although metagenomics is a relatively new field, ecologists have been studying species abundance and diversity for decades, if not centuries
+* Population ecology is a mature discipline, with a huge literature, which makes extensive use of statistical modelling for understanding the effects of sampling on observed data and inferences
+* In addition to theory, there are many software tools and libraries that have been produced by ecologist for working with species abundance data
+* The main purpose of this session is to make people aware of this connection between metagenomics and population ecology, and to give a *very* brief introduction to some of the useful software tools that are easily and freely available
-* Statistical concepts, models and algorithms from population ecology can be used to try to answer some important questions about the community from which the sample was taken:
+* Statistical concepts, models and algorithms from population ecology can be used to try to answer some important questions about the community from which the metagenomic sample was taken:
   * What was the true diversity of the population sampled, and what distributional form did the true taxa abundance distribution take?
-  * Is the distribution consistent with neutral theories of evolution?
   * How much more sequencing would be required in order to sample a given required fraction of the true diversity of the sampled population?
+  * Is the abundance distribution consistent with neutral theories of evolution?
+  * How can I compare species abundance in different metagenomic samples and identify interesting differences that are not simply random sampling effects?
+  * Can I test whether a covariate appears to have a significant effect on the abundance distributions observed in my samples?
+  * Are the abundance distributions that I observe in my different samples consistent with the notion of a parent "meta-community" from which the samples are derived?

 ## The R language for statistical computing